 - Take ATI Practical Nurse Comprehensive Predictor and achieve 68% or better.

-Students matriculated in the Nursing program who withdraw or do not achieve the required minimum grade and are not able to continue in the Nursing program may be eligible for readmission consideration.
-Readmission requests will be evaluated on a case-by-case basis, must occur within one year of exiting the program and are contingent upon space availability.
-The student applying for readmission will be required to meet the curriculum requirements in effect at the time of readmission.
+Students matriculated in the associate degree in Nursing who withdraw or do not achieve the required minimum grade may be eligible for readmission.
+Readmission requests are evaluated on a case-by-case basis, they must occur within one year of the student’s exiting the program, and they are contingent upon space availability.
+The student applying for readmission is required to meet the curriculum requirement in effect at the time of readmission.

 Office of Professional Licensure and Certification